Health and Human Development

 Degrees and Options

 The department offers six Bachelor of Science degrees.
-They include a B.S. in Community Health; a B.S. in Early Childhood Education and Child Services; a B.S. in Family and Consumer Sciences with Teaching or Non-Teaching options; a B.S. in Food and Nutrition with options in Dietetics, Nutrition Science; a B.S. in Health Enhancement K-12 (health and physical education teaching); and a B.S. in Health and Human Performance with options in Exercise Science or Kinesiology.
+They include a B.S. in Community Health; a B.S. in Early Childhood Education and Child Services with options in Child Development or Preschool-Grade 3 Teaching; a B.S. in Food and Nutrition with options in Dietetics or Nutrition Science; a B.S. in Health Enhancement K-12 (health and physical education teaching); a B.S. in Health and Human Performance with options in Exercise Science or Kinesiology; a B.S. in Hospitality Management with options in Food Enterprise, Lodging and Facilities Management, and Restaurant Management: Farm-to-Table; and a B.S. in Human Development and Family Science with options in Family and Consumer Sciences Education (5-12) or Human Development and Family Science.
 For students who wish to pursue an interdisciplinary B.S. in Sustainable Food and Bioenergy Systems, the department offers an option in Sustainable Food Systems.

 Minor Fields of Study

 Minors provide a concentration of courses outside the student's major and are intended to complement major course work.
 The minor is posted on the student's transcript.
-A non-teaching minor is available in Coaching.
-A teaching minor is available in Family and Consumer Sciences.
+Non-teaching minors are available in coaching, human development, and personal and family finance.
+A teaching minor is available in family and consumer sciences 5-12.
 For additional information on minor fields of study and requirements, please see the minors section of this catalog.

-The Master of Science in Health and Human Development shall be conferred upon completion of specified requirements and a minimum of 30 credits for the options of Family and Consumer Sciences, Exercise and Nutrition Sciences, and Food, Family and Community Health Sciences.
-A minimum of 36 credits is required for the Family Financial Planning program.
+A Master of Science degree shall be conferred upon completion of specified requirements and a minimum of 30 credits for the options of Family and Consumer Sciences, Exercise and Nutrition Sciences, and Sustainable Food Systems.
+A minimum of 36 credits is required for the Community Health and Family Financial Planning programs.
 A minimum of 60 credits is required in the graduate Counseling programs.
 The Master of Education in School Counseling carries a minimum of 48 credits; see the graduate catalog for further information.

 Certifications and Licensures